noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 ##### flexbox

+- gotchas
+  - dont use the width property on flex items, use flex-basis (or just flex)
 - 1-dimensional alignment of content, ordering items, and implementing flexible sizing

   - the ability to make the flex items flexible, altering their width/height to fill the availble space in the main dimension